 At this point, I decided to buy a whole new chassis.
 I drove several hundred miles to collect it, but once I got that home, I found that while all looked well, the floors were aftermarket cheap replacements - there's a HUGE disparity between top quality and budget panels.
 Budget floors are just not happening for me, they are about 0.7mm thick and poorly pressed and given they are the only thing between my arse and the road, I'd be grateful for good steel!
 Conversely, you can pick up top quality ones that are 1.2mm thick - slightly thicker than fitted at the factory.

 What's more, I decided to get the jetwash on the new chassis to see what was lurking under the paint.
 What I found was more holes than a tea bag, and the chassis number had been ground off.
 This meant that I couldn't use it in good conscience (in the UK, it would have been highly suspect just re-stamping the chassis with the number that came on the paperwork I was given with the chassis, and could have resulted in all sorts of legal issues).
 So, I opted to press on with repairing instead.

-I decided the best thing to do was to chop off my destroyed framehead, and take the one from the new chassis and weld that in.
-I cut the tunnel just behind the crack I found, and put the old frame head in the "naughty corner" where I left it to sit and think about how badly it had behaved...
-Also, the scrap bin was full of Beetle floor...
+I decided the best thing to do was to chop off my destroyed framehead, and take the one from the new chassis as it was not quite as rotten and could be repaired, and weld that in.
+I cut the tunnel just behind the crack I found, and put the old frame head in the "naughty corner" where I left it to sit and think about how badly it had behaved... and because the scrap bin was too full of Beetle floor...